-In today's spotlight, FierceTelecom takes a look at the top performing wireline service providers in the first quarter.
-AT&T and Verizon were at the top of the list.
+In today's spotlight, FierceWireless takes a look at the top performing U.S. wireless carriers in the third quarter.

 AT&T has set an ambitious goal to expand its U-verse broadband to about 57 million locations by 2015 by upgrading its last mile network with more IP DSLAMs and VDSL2.